SetappPL/front-end-challenge/README.md

 - A clean modern look
 - Clean, readable, maintainable codebase
 - Source code on Github
-- Cross browser support (or graceful degradation)
+- Cross browser support (or graceful degradation) in newest Chrome, Safari, Firefox and Edge (if you don't have either safari or edge that's fine)
 - Responsive design and implementation
 - A good user experience